tensorturtle/classy-sort-yolov5/README.md

 + [ultralytics/YOLOv5](https://github.com/ultralytics/yolov5/wiki) with no modifications
 + [abewley/SORT](https://github.com/abewley/sort) with minor modifications

+This repository uses a fixed version of YOLOv5 to ensure compatbility.
+Replacing the YOLOv5 code to the updated ultralytics/YOLOv5 code may result in breaking changes.
+If you are able to this without issues, please submit a pull request.

 If you only need to track people, or have the resources to train a model from scratch with your own dataset, see 'More Complex MOTs' section below.

 ## Using ClassySORT